Skip to main content

 My torrents are injected (qBittorrent) but show missing files error!

-If you are seeing injected torrents show up with missing files error, it is likely because you do not have a save path set for the original torrent's category that cross-seed was cross-seeding from.
-You should also see a warning when the torrents are being injected telling you that there is no save path set.
+If you see injected torrents show up with a missing files error, it is likely because you do not have a save path set for the original torrent's category that cross-seed was cross-seeding from.
+You should also see a warning in the logs when the torrents are injected telling you there is no save path set.

 Set a save path for the files in that category to fix this.